Luke 10 – The Sending of the Seventy

 · Perhaps seventy suggested a connection with the seventy elders who went up with Moses on Sinai and saw the glory of God (Exodus 24:1, 9).
 Jesus chose these seventy to see the glory of God in action as they served and represented Him.

-· Perhaps seventy suggested a connection with the seventy members of the Sanhedrin, and Jesus showed He was established a new order, a new leadership.
+· Perhaps seventy suggested a connection with the seventy members of the Sanhedrin, and Jesus showed He had established a new order, a new leadership.

 · Perhaps seventy suggested a connection with the seventy translators of the Hebrew Bible into Greek, the Septuagint, and Jesus showed these were the ones to “translate” His word into everyday life.